BWeesy/Screeps/README.md

 # Screeps
-A truly horrifying experience to watch take place, this repository documented the trials and tribulations of learning javascript without guidance nor mentor.
+A truly horrifying experience to witness, this repository documented the trials and tribulations of using javascript to do something it wasn't designed for without guidance nor mentor.